KHKA

-KHKA (1500 AM) is a commercial radio station in Honolulu, Hawaii, branded as CBS 1500.
-The station is owned by Blow Up, LLC and it broadcasts a sports radio format, mostly from Infinity Sports Network.
-It also carries some news programs from KHON-TV and CBS Radio News.
-KHKA is an official radio partner of the University of Hawaiʻi Rainbow Warriors sports and carries local high school sports, as well as San Francisco 49ers football games and San Francisco Giants baseball games.
+KHKA (1500 AM) is a commercial radio station in Honolulu, Hawaii, branded CBS 1500.
+The station is owned by Blow Up, LLC and it broadcasts a sports radio format, mostly from Westwood One Sports.
+It also carries some news programs from KHON-TV and CBS News Radio.
+KHKA is an official radio partner of Hawaii Rainbow Warriors football, and carries local high school sports, as well as San Francisco 49ers football games and San Francisco Giants baseball games.

 KHKA is powered at 5,000 watts, using a non-directional antenna.
-The transmitter is off Nimitz Highway in Honolulu, near Kakauiki Village.
+Its transmitter is off Nimitz Highway in Honolulu, near Kakauiki Village.
 KHKA is also heard on 99-watt FM translator K272GC at 102.3 MHz.
 It retransmits on Oceanic Spectrum digital channel 885 for the entire state of Hawaii.